freddiecoleman/flashcards/README.markdown

 Potential use cases include language learning, memorisation of abbreviations or technical terms, exam practice, and much more.

 Statistics are logged to allow the user to monitor their progress.
-The data can be visualised with various charts on the stats page.
+The data can be visualised with various charts on the stats page that are generated using Highcharts.

 ## Technologies used